savss624/PDFColab/README.md

 - Access to SharedPdfViewer app for any pdf is controlled by the owner of the pdf.
 - Pdf url is not exposed to the user in the website to prevent unauthorized access.
 - Pdf cannot be downloaded in PdfViewer or SharedPdfViewer app.

+### Additional Features

+- Auto redirecting to authenticaion page on unauthorized access & redirect back to that page on signin.